 You may want to escape traditional dancing and drinking and enjoy a fairytale Scandinavian winter with ample snow.
 Bundle up and set off further north to Santa Claus Village in Rovaniemi, the most magical site across Finnish Lapland.
-Enjoy the outdoors while snowmobiling, dog sledding, Arctic wildlife watching, or chasing Northern Lights, which are more than impressive at this area.
-Save Finnish Sauna for the evening relaxation.
+Enjoy the outdoors while snowmobiling, dog sledding, Arctic wildlife watching, or chasing northern lights, which are more than impressive at this area.
+Make time for a Finnish sauna during the evening to completely relax.
 As midnight approaches, you can arrange a private celebration for yourself and light some firecrackers.
 The only timeframe when you can legally set off fireworks in Finland is 6 pm on December 31 to 2 am on January 1.

 Ski holiday in Ruka

-Lastly, why not ski into the new year?
-Choose a ski resort to ride the slopes by the day and party with fireworks at night.
+Lastly, why not ski into the New Year?
+Choose a ski resort to ride the slopes by day and party with fireworks by night.
 Ruka is the most popular pick, as it's not that far north, like the other skiing locations.
-With 200 days of snow, 35 slopes, 22 lifts, and nearly 100 miles (160 km) of cross-country skiing trails, Ruka caters to all kinds of skiers and snowboarders.
+With 200 days of snow, 35 slopes, 22 lifts, and nearly 100 mi (160 km) of cross-country skiing trails, Ruka caters to all kinds of skiers and snowboarders.

 Finally, plan ahead and book your stay in advance, as hotels fill up quickly during the season.
 See the map below for accommodations nearby.
 Also, check the official websites listed in our External Resources to find the latest announcements.
 And remember to toast the new year as the locals do with a "Hyvää uutta vuotta!," meaning "Happy New Year!"